garbage-file/nicheswitch/README.md

-# nicheswitch
+# niche switch
-Having fun with switches.
+Having fun with mechanical switches, a project by Garbage File.